As Plans For 2020 Dream Cruise Drive On - Birmingham Says No

-In a report by the Free Press, Dream Cruise president Michael Larry wrote to the paper in April that the event is still on for 2020.
-Despite the Coronavirus which has hit Metro Detroit so hard.
+In a report by the Free Press, Birmingham and Huntington Woods officials voted unanimously to cancel the event due to Coronavirus concerns.
+The Free Press reports Ferndale will follow suit next.

-As far as what things will look like in relation to COVID-19 rules by August when the Dream Cruise takes place, it is hard to say.
-The Dream Cruise easily attracts 1.5 million people not only from Michigan but across the United States as well.
-While people in their cars can isolate and social distance, it’s the thousands who sit along Woodward and the many exhibits and events that go with the Dream Cruise that is in question.
+Events Manager for Ferndale, Michael Lary told the Free Press it wasn’t an easy decision.
+Lary is also President of the Dream Cruise Board that organizes it.
+The decision came as the Dream Cruise easily attracts 1.5 million people not only from Michigan but across the United States as well.
+While people in their cars can isolate and social distance, it’s the thousands who sit along Woodward and the many exhibits and events that go with the Dream Cruise that raised concerns about public safety.

-That is why on May 18th the City of Birmingham enacted a resolution requesting the cancelation of the Dream Cruise for 2020 citing safety concerns from the COVID-19 pandemic.
+On Monday, May 18th the City of Birmingham enacted a resolution requesting the cancelation of the Dream Cruise for 2020 citing safety concerns from the COVID-19 pandemic.
+The next day Huntington Woods echoed those concerns.

 Birmingham City Manager Joe Valentine told Hometown Life it was “appropriate” for Birmingham to have a say in the matter.
 As the city sits right on Woodward Ave.
 Valentine also noted many other summer events around Metro Detroit are closed due to COVID-19.